rbdannenberg/arco/doc/ugens.md

 is already playing no action is taken.

 ### ugen.mute([status])

 Remove `ugen` from the audio output mix.
 This will also stop computing `ugen` unless some other ugen is still using its output.
 The opposite of `play`.
-If `ugen` is not already playing no action is taken, and if `quiet` is false (the default), a warning is printed. `status` is always ignored.
-It is an optional parameter because "atend" actions always pass a status (you can access the status by overriding `mute` in a `Ugen` subclass).
+If `ugen` is not already playing, no action is taken, and a warning is printed. `status` is an optional integer parameter because "atend" actions always pass a status.
+For greater control, you can access the status by overriding `mute` in a `Ugen` subclass, make a decision based on the status, and invoke `super.mute()`).

 ### ugen.run()
 Run `ugen`.
 Use this method instead of `play` when `ugen` does not